talosiot-will/dvcrecord/README.md

 random.seed(stage.params.load('prepare.seed'))
 ```

-We can load the input_file straight a the command line argument.
+We can load the input_file straight from the command line argument.
 ```python
 input_file = stage.deps.from_cli()[0]
 ```